Galerie Vivienne: History

-Galerie Colbert and Galerie Vivienne, were acquired by the Bibliothèque Nationale.
-Galerie Colbert houses the Institut National d'Histoire de l'Art.
+The Galerie Vivienne and Galerie Colbert were acquired by the Bibliothèque Nationale.
+The latter houses the Institut National d'Histoire de l'Art.

 Description

 François-Jacques Delannoy conceived the decor in neo-classical Pompeian style covered with an elegant canopy, with mosaics, paintings and sculptures exalting trade.

 The restoration work rehabilitated the abundant ornaments around the half-moon windows, and the goddesses and nymphs that adorn the rotunda.

 The mosaic floors are signed Giandomenico Facchina and Mazzioli.

 Their sobriety emphasized by the repetition of simple geometric shapes is reminiscent of the style of the mosaics of the Rue de Rivoli.

 The 42 m long gallery is sheltered by a glazed rotunda with a hemispherical glass dome that allows for air circulation.